Jjjing2023/Homepage-of-Tianjing-Liu/README.md

 ### Intro to Install/ Run:

 1. Access it directly by the link [Homepage](https://jjjing2023.github.io/).

 2. Clone the repository and run it locally either on your local server, or through a browser.

-- Enter your local directory of the code in the CLI terminal.
+- Enter your local directory of the code in the terminal.
-- Start a local server in CLI (e.g. reload -b )
+- Start a local server
 - Enter the URL of the index page in the browser.
 - Done!